shanta3220/Dishify/README.md

-#Dishify
+##Dishify

-Dishify is a web app which fetches data from Spooncular Web API that we created during Web API Hackathon at Brainstation.
-We created this solution within 4 hours.t
+Dishify is a web application that fetches data from the Spoonacular Web API.
+We developed this solution during the Web API Hackathon at Brainstation, successfully completing it within just 4 hours.